Modeling the Progenitor Stars of Observed IIP Supernovae: Possible Progenitor Stars of Observed IIP SNe

-$SN\;2012A$ is identified as SN IIP with a shorter plateau phase and variable luminosity.
-We estimate its $M_{Ni}\;\approx\;0.02\Msun$ since its radioactive tail suggests an intermediate $M_{\rm Ni}$, and comparisons with other SNe reveal its distinct characteristics.
-The study from \cite{Tomasellaetal.(2013)} also estimates the metallicity of the host environment and observes a double-peaked structure in the $H\alpha$ profile, potentially indicating asymmetric ejection of \Ni.
-Detecting the progenitor star in archival images yields different mass estimates, but all suggest consistency among various approaches and models.
+$SN\;2012A$ is identified as SN IIP with a shorter plateau duration.
+We estimate its $M_{Ni}\;\approx\;0.02\;\Msun$. \cite{Tomasellaetal.(2013)} suggests the progenitor mass $10.5_{-2}^{+4.5}\;\Msun$ and a double-peaked structure in the $H\alpha$ profile, potentially indicating asymmetric ejection of \Ni.
+Our model of $15\;\Msun$ cannot fit well due to the fast change in luminosity between the plateau and decay phase.
+The SN brightness drops by a factor of ten during $96\;-\;106$ days; it can be explained by a massive but Ni-poor SN.